KhronosGroup/glTF/specification/README.md

 ### glTF.materials

 A dictionary object of [`material`](#reference-material) objects.
-The name of each material is an id in the global glTF namespace that is used to reference the material.
+The name of each material is an ID in the global glTF namespace that is used to reference the material.
 A material defines the appearance of a primitive.

 * **Type**: `object`
 * **Required**: No, default: `{}`